 Cruise Ship Accidents

-Cruise ships are more or less floating resorts, maintaining restaurants, entertainment venues, cabins, social spaces, and a host of other facilities on the sea (or other body of water).
+Cruise ships are more or less floating resorts, with restaurants, entertainment venues, cabins, social spaces, and a host of other facilities – all on the water.
 Since cruise ships replicate life on the land, the same risks you face while at home also exist on the water.
-Moreover, the nature of sea-travel raises a number of new risks and challenges.
+Moreover, the nature of sea travel raises a number of new risks and challenges.
 In sum, there are many ways someone may be injured on a cruise ship.

 Cruise lines, through their staff and contractors, have a duty to ensure passenger safety.
 If there is a failure to operate within the bounds of this duty, serious injuries may occur.
 The most common accidents on a cruise ship include slip and fall accidents, falls from broken or loose handrails, trip and fall accidents, and other accidents caused by dangerous premises—all injuries that occur outside of the cruise ship context.
 Other injuries are more specific to the industry, such as food poisoning and illness on the ship, which could spread and affect many passengers.

 Obtaining counsel when bringing suit against a cruise company is vital.
 Cruise lines typically include strong liability waiver language in all ticket purchases, which can greatly reduce the areas where a cruise line can be found liable.
 Moreover, cruise lines will generally be represented by insurance companies that will vigorously defend any claim against the insured.
 Often, this entails denying a claim or offering a low-ball settlement offer in hopes of resolving the case for as little money as possible and avoiding the expense of litigation.